Procedures Related to Character and Fitness for Applicants

 Right to Revoke Offer

 The Law School reserves the right to revoke an offer of admission at any time prior to the matriculation of the applicant.
+Prior to matriculation means the first day of the law school's orientation program in the semester or term in which enrollment of an applicant (student) first occurs.
 The offer of admission is contingent upon the applicant maintaining the academic and professional standards upon which the initial decision was based by the admissions committee.
-This includes, but is not limited to, the submission of all required documentation, the completion of any pre-admission requirements, and adherence to the ethical and behavioral expectations set forth by the Law School, UNLV, and the State Bar of Nevada.
+This includes, but is not limited to, the submission of all required documentation, the completion of any pre-admission requirements, including but not limited to meeting seat deposit deadlines, and adherence to the ethical and behavioral expectations set forth by the Law School, UNLV, and the State Bar of Nevada.
 If any discrepancies, misrepresentations, or changes in the applicant's qualifications or circumstances come to light, the law school may withdraw the offer of admission following the same procedures for character and fitness re-evaluations outlined above.

 Evaluation Process on Character and Fitness Evaluation for Admission to the Bar